MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/tutorial/spellcheck.md

 ## Display results

 Open the Web page in your browser.
 At the prompt, enter your Bing Spell Check API subscription key.
-Enter a query (for example, "Hollo, wlrd!") in the **Spell Check** text box and press **Enter**.
+Enter a query (for example, "Hollo, wolrd!") in the **Spell Check** text box and press **Enter**.
 The Web page then displays the query results.

 ```json
 {